Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 ### Semicolons
 #### Between two independent clauses
 * Use a semicolon between two closely related independent clauses that are not quite unrelated enough to merit a period, but where a comma isn't quite enough.
-Recommended: The Earth Engin image must have exactly one or three bands when exporting to GME; other images cause the export to fail.
+Recommended: The Earth Engine image must have exactly one or three bands when exporting to GME; other images cause the export to fail.
 Recommended: You can easily test compatibility by computing the centroid; if it is on the opposite side of the planet, reverse the order of your vertices.

 #### Before a conjunctive adverb